Aishwaryasasanapuri/Heart-Failure-prediction-project/README.md

 - We have enabled Application insights

 ## Future Improvements

 - More data would help in getting more insights from the Automl and hyperdrive methods
 - Feature engineering can be performed
 - Different feature reduction techniques could be used like PCA, RFE
 - Using Cross validation techniques would help in cribbing problems like overfitting
+- Th model can be converted to ONXX format and be deployed on Edge services.